lineality/best_practice_pledge_template/README.md

 ## 3. A Standard Error Report Section:
-- regarding frequent areas of failure for process audits
+- for auditing frequent areas of process failure

 ## 4. A Macro Models Section:
 - Regarding overall policy and process areas of significance